 Our name weongozi™ was inspired by the Swahili word for leaders and guides, viongozi.

-Weongozi™ (we-on-GO-zee), founded in 2010, is the culmination of decades of practical experience in Psychology, Psycho-Linguistics, Computational Linguistics, Computer Science and Engineering.
+Weongozi™ (we-on-GO-zee), founded in 2010, is the culmination of decades of practical experience in Psychology, Psycho-Linguistics, Artificial Intelligence, Computational Linguistics, Computer Science and Engineering.

 Our goal is to guide you to understand and impact how others